lifezoned4/ImbalancedDataAndRareEventsInDeepLearning/README.md

 Option to run both experiments after each other (first experiment1, second experiment2):

 1. Do both step 1 and step 2 from instructions from each experiment.
-2. Run script (takes more than 48h)
+2. Run script (takes more than four days of computation)
 ```bash
 bash run_all_experiment.sh
 ```